ellysalley/typechain/README.md

-For practice TypeScript with basic blockchain
+## Typechain

+Learning TypeScript by making a Blockchain with it